MarcDRuben/Hospital-Medicine/README.md

 7/8/2019

-**This repository describes the workflow (with code) for using electronic medical record (EMR) data to study of treatment as a function of time-of-day.**
+**This repository describes the workflow (with code) for using electronic medical record (EMR) data to study treatment as a function of time-of-day.**

 ## Background